Letters/Info for FamiliesLetter to Parent 24th February 2020

 I am worried that my child is vulnerable or that a family member is, should I send them back to school?

-Clinically vulnerable (but not clinically extremely vulnerable) people are those considered to be at a higher risk of severe illness from coronavirus.
-A minority of children will fall into this category, and parents should follow medical advice if their child is in this category.
+Clinically extremely vulnerable people are those considered to be at a higher risk of severe illness from coronavirus.
+A minority of children will fall into this category, and parents should follow medical advice if their child is in this category and contact the school before it reopens.

 How do I know the school is going to be clean?

-Deep cleans have already taken place over the past 9 weeks and another deep clean of the whole school will take place during half-term before more pupils return.
 We have increased our number of cleaners and they will continue to clean the school each morning and evening.
-At lunch time cleaners will now clean high-traffic areas such as toilets, handrails and keyboards, classroom surfaces throughout the day.
+At break and lunch time cleaners will now clean high-traffic areas such as toilets, handrails and keyboards, classroom surfaces throughout the day.
 Along with other extra sanitation products, we have purchased additional lidded bins for each classroom and these will be emptied at break time, lunch time and at the end of each day.
 Each classroom will have additional cleaning materials such as wipes should the adult feel a mid-session clean is necessary.
-All staff have been trained on hygiene awareness over the past week.
+All staff have been trained on hygiene awareness.

 All windows and doors will be opened at 7am each day.
 Doors will be propped open to reduce contact with door handles.